 Now let’s move on to a more detailed comparison of the platforms across several characteristics:

-- UX/UI for development and scenario management
+- Development and scenario management

 - Security and compliance

-- Monitoring, analytics and management
+- Monitoring, analytics and observability

 - Support and service model